getwd()13 Reading and writing data

 library(readr)

-df <- read_csv(here::here("data", "penguins.csv"))read_csv() has better defaults: it never converts strings to factors, it’s faster on large files, it prints the column types it guessed, and it returns a tibble (Section 11.6) instead of a plain data frame.
-For most work, read_csv() is the better choice.
+df <- read_csv(here::here("data", "penguins.csv"))read_csv() never converts strings to factors, it is faster on large files, it prints the column types it guessed so you can catch mistakes immediately, and it returns a tibble (Section 11.6) instead of a plain data frame.
+For most work, read_csv() is simply the better default.

 Key arguments worth knowing: